Explore the New Forest - Wheelchair Accessible

 New Forest Water Park

-New Forest Waterpark offers cable wakeboard, an Aqua Park, stand up paddle boarding and kayaking on their lake in the New Forest, which can all be viewed from the lakeside clubhouse.
-Note: Their outdoor changing block is accessible but there are no disabled toilets on site.
+Offers cable wakeboarding, an Aqua Park, paddleboarding, and kayaking.
+Note that the outdoor changing block is accessible, but there are no disabled toilets on site.

 Swimming